NTN9115/cHaT/README.md

 Unsuccess:

-  405: No such userEmail Or Email:Password doesn't match
+  405: No such userEmail Or Email:PassWord doesn't match

   400: UserEmail already used